 Skip to main content Skip to footer

-Our submission for ANZSCO round 4
+ANZSCO round 4 submission

 Our submission to the Australian Bureau of Statistics round 4 of the Australian and New Zealand Standard Classification of Occupations (ANZSCO) consultation includes feedback from industry to propose and endorse various changes to automotive occupations.